 If you wish to use TLS, or are using TLS authentication in a Office 365 Hybrid environment, and have manually changed or renewed the SSL certificate, you may still get errors about unable to initiate the TLS session (STARTTLS), even though the SSL certificate has been correctly renewed.
 Just setting the SSL certificate to be used with SMTP is not enough to make TLS work correctly.
-You also need to (re-)configure the TLS certificate name on your receive connectors.
+You also need to (re-)configure the TLS certificate name on your send and receive connectors.

 As stated by the manual:

 To properly format the contents of TlsCertificateName, you can extract it from the certificate through some rudimentary scripting.